Abrasives

 swarf

 A combination of finely ground chips of workpiece material and abrasive particles that are cast off during an abrasive finishing process.
-Swarf can appear as powder or chips depending on the workpiece or abrasive material and the process.
+Swarf can appear as powder or chips depending on the workpiece, abrasive material, and process.

 synthetic abrasives

-A man-made material that is manufactured through chemical and/or physical processes.
-Synthetic abrasives, such as aluminum oxide or silicon carbide, are extremely hard and often used to shape other materials through a grinding action.
+A man-made hard material that is manufactured through chemical and/or physical processes.
+Synthetic abrasives, such as aluminum oxide and silicon carbide, are extremely hard and often used to shape other materials through a grinding action.

 tolerance